elyra-ai/elyra/docs/source/user_guide/pipelines.md

    - Annotations are ignored when the pipeline is executed locally.

    **Disallow cached output**
    - Optional.
 Pipeline nodes produce output, such as files.
 Some runtime environments support caching of these outputs, eliminating the need to re-execute nodes, which can improve performance and reduce resource usage.
-If a node does not produce output in a deterministic way - that is given the same inputs the generated output is different - re-using the output from previous executions might lead to unexpected results.
+If a node does not produce output in a deterministic way - that is, when given the same inputs, the generated output is different - re-using the output from previous executions might lead to unexpected results.
    - Caching can only be disabled for pipelines that are executed on Kubeflow Pipelines.

 5. Associate each node with a comment to document its purpose.